johnconnorquigley/johnconnorquigley.com/README.md

 This was made using bootstrap.
+To view the website go to www.johnconnorquigley.com